 If you run the search for SEO in the WordPress plugin directory, there are 51 pages of results at the time of writing.
-On each page, there are 20 WordPress SEO plugins, that’s a total of 1,020 plugins.
+There are 20 SEO plugins for WordPress sites on each page, totaling 1,020.

 By the time you’re reading this line, that number has increased.
 Yes, you must be feeling overwhelmed now.

-How do you wade through 51 pages looking for the best WordPress SEO plugins?
+How do you walk 51 pages looking for the best WordPress SEO plugins?

 But before we dive in, there is something important you need to know.

-The truth is, there is no such thing as a complete or definitive list of the best WordPress SEO plugins.
-These are fallacies…each author to his own experience and what works.
+There is no such thing as a complete or definitive list of the best SEO plugins for WordPress.
+These are fallacies…each author has his own experience and what works.

-Therefore, use the list below as a guide to direct you to the right SEO and optimization plugins that work for your blog.
+Therefore, use the list below to direct you to the right SEO and optimization plugins for your blog.

-If you’re a beginner, you must be wondering if WordPress needs an SEO plugin.
+If you’re a beginner, you must wonder if WordPress needs an SEO plugin.
 Let’s answer this question first.

 Does WordPress Need an SEO Plugin?

-There must be something awesome about these plugins to attract millions of downloads, right?
+There must be something extraordinary about these plugins to attract millions of downloads.?

-WordPress SEO plugins help with the optimization, audit, automation, and simplifying SEO process.
-These tasks can range from basic things like proper use of keywords in the content to more complex like caching.
+These tasks can range from basic things like properly using keywords in the content to more complex like caching.

-This allows you to spend more time and focus on other important tasks like content creation and marketing.
+This lets you focus on other important tasks like content creation and marketing.

-If you’re looking for the best WordPress SEO plugins, use the list below as a starting point or recommendation to find what works for you.
+If you’re looking for the top SEO plugins for WordPress, use the list below as a starting point or recommendation to find what works for you.

 Whatever the case, the plugin help documentation will guide you along.